AD

 gen-z gaming 2026

-The term “side quest” has been gaming vocabulary since the early days of role-playing games (RPGs).
+“Side quest” is a slang term borrowed from video games, describing a small, unexpected detour or optional task in daily life that isn’t part of your main goals.
 In games like The Legend of Zelda, Skyrim, and The Witcher, side quests are optional missions that branch off from the main storyline — smaller adventures that reward players with experience, items, or narrative depth.
 The term migrated into everyday speech around 2023, when Gen Z began using it to describe any unplanned detour in their daily routine.

 The appeal of “side quest” lies in how accurately it describes the experience of being a young adult in 2026.
 You have a main goal (work, school, fitness, relationships), but life keeps throwing small, interesting distractions your way — a cute coffee shop you pass, a friend who texts “come hang,” a TikTok trend you want to try.
 These aren’t your “main quest,” but they make life more interesting than just grinding toward a goal.